ConveYour/conveyour-collection-stream/README.md

         // fake function!
         transferRecordToCorporateDataBase(record)
     },
-    watch: true //see cli arguments
+    watch: true //see cli arguments,

+    // Optionally pass a function that is called once the stream has completed.
+    // Note, this will not run if you pass watch option. onComplete(){}
 }
 stream(config);